Sean Doolittle: Politics and other

 In November 2015, Doolittle and Dolan hosted a Thanksgiving dinner in Chicago for 17 Syrian refugee families.

 In October 2016, Doolittle was one of several professional athletes to denounce Republican presidential candidate Donald Trump's comments about non-consensual groping of women as not being "locker room talk".
 In 2019, the Washington Post reported that, because of then-president Trump's actions, Doolittle would not attend a ceremony at the White House following the Nationals' World Series win.

 Doolittle said in 2017 that he registered as a political independent.
-Doolittle is a member of the Democratic Socialists of America.
+Doolittle later said he was a member of the Democratic Socialists of America.

 Doolittle spoke to youth baseball players as part of MLB's "Shred Hate" anti-bullying campaign.

 Personal life

 Doolittle and Eireann Dolan married on October 2, 2017, eloping the day after the Nationals' last game of the regular season.
 They met in Oakland when Dolan was working as a writer for Doolittle's then-teammate Brandon McCarthy.

-Sean's younger brother, Ryan Doolittle, was a pitcher in the Athletics' farm system from 2008 to 2016.
+Sean's younger brother, Ryan, was a pitcher in the Athletics' farm system from 2008 to 2016.
 The two trained together to rehabilitate from injuries when Doolittle switched from being a position player to a pitcher.
 They have a sister.

-His father served in the U.S. Air Force and received a bronze star.
+Their father served in the U.S. Air Force and received a bronze star.

 Doolittle changed his jersey number from 62 to 63 in 2019 to honor his grandmother, Jan Urban, who died that spring.
-She had been married to Doolittle's grandfather John Urban for 63 years.
+She had been married to his grandfather, John Urban, for 63 years.

 Doolittle is a seventh cousin of General Jimmy Doolittle, who led the Doolittle Raid in World War II.

-While traveling for away games, Doolittle made it a practice to seek out independent bookstores, and then share his visits on social media.
-Doolittle, an avid reader, particularly of science fiction and fantasy, commented to The Wall Street Journal, "I want to support these places that are active in their communities, that are trying to be supportive and inclusive spaces for their communities."
-In an interview with Librarian of Congress Carla Hayden, Doolittle said that one of his favorite authors is Octavia E. Butler and in particular he is a fan of Parable of the Sower.
+While traveling for away games, Doolittle regularly visited independent bookstores and then shared his visits on social media.
+An avid reader, particularly of science fiction and fantasy, he told The Wall Street Journal, "I want to support these places that are active in their communities, that are trying to be supportive and inclusive spaces for their communities."
+In an interview with Librarian of Congress Carla Hayden, Doolittle said that one of his favorite authors is Octavia E. Butler, and, in particular, he is a fan of Parable of the Sower.

 Doolittle is a Star Wars fan.
 He wore Chewbacca pajamas when he first saw Star Wars: The Force Awakens.
 He also liked Rogue One and Star Wars: the Last Jedi.
 His fandom was part of his baseball career.
 He caught a ceremonial first pitch thrown out by Boba Fett at an Athletics game in 2013.
 The Nationals gave away an "Obi-Sean Kenobi" bobblehead with Doolittle's face on it in 2019.
 He regularly carried a lightsaber to celebrate Nationals victories in the 2019 postseason.